What kind of Schemes are available?

 If you offer insurance to your clients, you must be regulated for general insurance activities either by the FCA or via a Designated Professional Body licence (see Q19).
 Both require Practices to have a minimum level of PI cover, which is higher than the minimum level for practices that do not offer insurance.
 If you are unsure as to the level of cover you require to remain compliant, we recommend you seek guidance from your regulatory body.

-How is Insurance Premium Tax (IPT) applied in Fee Protection Schemes?
+How is Insurance Premium Tax (IPT) applied in Tax Investigation Insurance Schemes?

 IPT is a Government tax that is applied to all insurance policies.
 It is applied to the premium paid by the insured party, so will differ according to whether you have a regulated or non-regulated Policy.
-In general terms, if you offer your clients the opportunity to buy Fee Protection as insurance, IPT is applied at its prevailing rate to the premium you charge your client.
+In general terms, if you offer your clients the opportunity to buy Tax Investigation Insurance, IPT is applied at its prevailing rate to the premium you charge your client.

-If, however, you offer Fee Protection to your clients as a service, you will apply VAT to your charge to your client and IPT will be due only on the amount of premium due to us for the insurance that covers your Practice and underpins your Fee Protection Scheme.
+If, however, you offer Tax Investigation Insurance to your clients as a service, you will apply VAT to your charge to your client and IPT will be due only on the amount of premium due to us for the insurance that covers your Practice and underpins your Tax Investigation Insurance Scheme.

 Is there a difference in IPT treatment between Client Decide and All Client Schemes?